-LibreOffice is a successor project to OpenOffice, which had its last major release (4.1) back in 2014, as you can see in this timeline – click to enlarge.
+LibreOffice is the successor project to OpenOffice, which had its last major release (4.1) back in 2014, as you can see in this timeline – click to enlarge.
 And, of course, it’s still free and open source:

 We release a new major version every six months – so let’s check out some of the great features our community and certified developers have added in recent years!

 1. Improved compatibility – .docx export

 LibreOffice Writer, the word processor, can export documents in .docx format (OOXML), as used by Microsoft Office.
 Many other compatibility improvements have been added too.

 2. NotebookBar user interface